Platformatory/interview/README.md

 - Deploy additional services, like Redis or ElasticSearch.
 - Add basic test cases in the CD pipeline.
 - Container image vulnerability scanning in the CD pipeline.

+## Outcome
+1. A git repo with the necessary artifacts.
+2. A README explaining things to the developer involved in the project.